 Tissue injury usually involves damage to small blood vessels that results in bleeding at the site of injury.
 This bleeding leads to inflammation, part of the natural healing process.
 However, the body tends to overreact to sudden traumatic injury and as a result excess inflammatory fluid accumulates which can result in ‘scar’ tissue production.
 Too much scar tissue may prevent normal function with reduced flexibility and increased risk of re-injury.
 It is important to get medical advice to gain a positive diagnosis and correct treatment.If you suspect you have sprained your ankle, you might wish to visit your GP or local A&E department to check that you haven’t suffered a fracture or a break to one of the bones as the symptoms can be very similar for the first day or two.

 Once you know it’s not a break or fracture, you should protect your ankle from undue stress – so no trampolining!
 You should try and avoid moving your ankle in the same direction as the sprain occurred.
 Resting your ankle means not carrying out too much activity.
 We don’t recommend complete rest and immobility as this can slow recovery (this is known as “active rest” and it’s important to make sure you don’t put too much stress or weight through the joint).
-Icing your ankle is common advice.

 Compression is also common advice, and many people achieve this using a compression bandage.
 This should only be done whilst the foot isn’t elevated, and only for the first seventy-two hours.
 It shouldn’t cause pins and needles or any loss of feeling – if it does, it’s too tight!
 In our studio, we would look to use Rock Tape (a kinesiology tape) which is supportive, offers pain relief through neurological feedback but also allows some movement.
 Rock Tape can also help reduce swelling (lessening the need for both icing and the next common piece of advice, elevation).